Free Growth Mindset Coloring Bookmarks for Kids

 This free printable set includes 3 pages of 9 growth mindset coloring bookmarks (3 bookmarks per page).

 You may certainly print out as many of these growth mindset coloring bookmarks as you need for your family, classroom, library, or co-op.
-I ask that you please share the link to this post with any friend or co-worker who you think might enjoy this type of growth mindset fun with their kids.
+I ask that you please share this post with any friend or co-worker who you think might enjoy this type of growth mindset fun with their kids.

 I’d love to know how you’re using these coloring bookmarks with your kids.